costanza1234/bachelor-project/report/notes.md

-esplorazione proof of concept, toy prototype, riusciamo a raccogliere dati con un gioco? che tipo di gioco? cosa vuole la comunita di ricerca? come lo rendiamo utilizzabile dai bambini?
+exploration of the domain,
+proof of concept,
+toy prototype,
+what kind of data do the reasearchers want? can we collect data with a game? what kind of game? what does the research community want? how do we make it usable by children?

 expert evaluation / heuristic evaluation degli esperti del gioco metodo walkthrough